callbellchat/callbell-public-docs/docs/bot/editor/actions/interaction/csat_flow.md

 import csatAnalytics from './assets/csat_analytics.png' import csatLogs from './assets/csat_logs.png'

-# Send CSAT Survey
+# CSAT Flow

-The **Send CSAT Survey** action allows you to send a customer satisfaction message and manage the flow according to the answer.
+The **CSAT flow** action allows you to send a customer satisfaction message and manage the flow according to the answer.

 :::info
 This action is not available for **QR** or **Twilio** channels.